buddejul/topics_causal_inf/README.md

 Replication repository for Causal Inference Topics Course Summer Semester 2024.

+The repository follows the `src/bld` structure.
+All input (source) files generating outputs are stored in the `src` folder.
+All generated output (see below for instructions) will be stored in the `bld` folder.
+The project is completely replicable based on the provided repository, with the exemption of the generated WGAN files (details see below).

 ## Instructions

 To run the replication, Python has to be installed on the system.